Leanderrr/project/README.md

 #### Data (sources & processing)
 The data needed for the program has to be retrieved directly from the computer's microphone.
 After the raw signal is retrieved, it needs to be put into a buffer/ array.
 It might be necessary to downsample the signal to keep the program running smoothly.
-Downsampling will mostly effect the frequency detail in low frequencies, which is not a big problem.
+Downsampling will mostly effect the frequency detail in high frequencies, which is not a big problem.
 The signal is put through a fast fourier transformation (FFT).
 The x-axis of the resulting frequency spectrum will probably have to be log transformed.
 Names of notes are retrieved by putting the A of the 4th octave (A4) to 440 Hz.
 The frequency of notes above A4 can be calculated because each half step increases by the 12th root of 2 (around 1.0594630). (one octave higher the sound frequency is twice as high)
 The latest FFT results are stored in a matrix which contains the FFT results of the latest 30 or 60 seconds.